pjnichal/http-server-clone/README.md

-# VoyagerFlick
+# HttpServerClone

-VoyagerFlick is a lightweight npm package that provides a simple clone of Express.js but with a TCP server.
+HttpServerClone is a lightweight npm package that provides a simple clone of Express.js but with a TCP server.
 It allows you to handle basic routing for TCP requests in a manner similar to how Express.js handles HTTP requests.

 **THIS PROJECT IS ONLY FOR LEARNING DO NOT USE THIS PACKAGE AT PRODUCTION**
 ## Installation Guide